Last updated on June 29, 2026

 The deck jams in pretty much every town from Final Fantasy, minus one or two of the truly non-synergistic colorless lands.
 It also features several ways to copy lands (Vesuva, Copy Land) to artificially up the town count.

-Outside of the obvious town theme, this is a typical landfall deck featuring all the landfall favorites, with an emphasis on ones that make tokens or deal direct damage.
+Outside of the obvious town theme, this is a typical landfall deck featuring many of Magic's landfall favorites, with an emphasis on ones that make tokens or deal direct damage.
 The idea is to use ramp effects to power out your towns, triggering landfall effects along the way to grow your board, and closing out with The Wandering Minstrel’s activated ability.
 In some cases, a single activation is enough to end the game.
 The secondary gameplan lets you fall back on wincons like Rampaging Baloths and Avenger of Zendikar to do what they’ve been doing for centuries.

 Time to Leave Town